 Parking on Weekends

 If saving money is important and your visit is short, street or meter parking may be the right choice.
 But if getting a parking ticket would absolutely ruin your day or time is short, play it safe and head for a garage.
-Daily rates range from $10-$25, depending on location and day.
+Daily rates depend on location and day.
 A charge for parking, usually at about this daily rate, is also standard at most Inner Harbor and downtown hotels.